dashingsoft/pyarmor/docs/questions.rst

   Since the first release Pyarmor changed its license 3 times

-  - the intial license issued around year 2010 (I forget the exact date)
+  - the initial license issued around year 2010 (I forget the exact date)
   - the second license issued on 2019-10-10
   - this is the third license, issued on 2023-03-10.